fhamonic/TurboStepper/README.md

 * Efficient: Constants known at compile time are optimized.
 * Easy-to-use: Hardware details are encapsulated within classes while still triggering errors when incompatible parameters are detected.

 You can use 2 steppers per timer so up to 6 steppers on an Arduino Nano but don't overdo the microstepping and rotational speed.
-The maximum safe steps/s with an Arduino Nan is about 10k, the bottleneck being the end of the accelerating phase.
+The maximum safe steps/s with an Arduino Nano is about 10k, the bottleneck being the end of the accelerating phase.

 [![Generic badge](https://img.shields.io/badge/license-Boost%20Software%20License-blue)](https://www.boost.org/users/license.html)